-Creative Conservation Collaborative celebrates art and environmental conservation with the goal of creating site-specific, nature-centric public art that increases awareness and support for conservation efforts.
+Creative Conservation Collaborative celebrates art and environmental conservation with the goal of creating site-specific, nature-centric art that increases awareness and support for the surrounding landscape.

-With the belief that art can change our ways of seeing the environment, we work with communities to create sustainable exhibitions, installations and events that highlight local environmental conservation.
+With the belief that art can change our ways of seeing the environment, we work with communities to create sustainable sculptural installations and landscape restoration that re-connects viewers to local natural environments.
+We work with local environmental organizations to engage the community

 MEET THE TEAM